Supported LLM Providers

 - Ensure you're logged in with

-- Have appropriate Azure role assignments for the Azure OpenAI service
+az login - Have appropriate Azure role assignments for the Azure OpenAI service

 - Configure with

-and select Azure OpenAI, leaving the API key field empty
+goose configureand select Azure OpenAI, leaving the API key field empty

 This method simplifies authentication and enhances security for enterprise environments.

-If you have any questions or need help with a specific provider, feel free to reach out to us on Discord or on the Goose repo.
+If you have any questions or need help with a specific provider, feel free to reach out to us on Discord or on the goose repo.